 The Caramel Peppermint dessert is so versatile that it can be used as a pudding or no churn ice cream.
 For pudding it should be refrigerated for a minimum of 2 hours before serving.
 For the no churn ice cream prepare the recipe as indicated but layer the dessert in a freezer proof container and freeze overnight or for a minimum of 5 hours.

-If you love this summer dessert you may also want to try another from the selection below.
+If you don’t love dulce de leche desserts you may want to try another from the selection below.

 Caramel Peppermint dessert